 If your remote monitoring equipment is offline during a power outage, you will not be able to:

 What all these hidden damages add up to is unnecessary costs.
 The effects of a power outage are not only on your equipment, or on your operations - the true net effect is on your bottom line.

 The financial effect of a power outage falls into four categories:

-T/Mon NOC can help keep your power supply in good order.
+And with the T/Mon LNX master station, you can keep your power supply in good order.
 T/Mon's derived alarms feature makes it easy to schedule generator self-tests that happen entirely in the background.
 You receive an alarm only if the generator test is not performed.
 Maintaining your backup power supply will reduce the damage caused by power outages and the need for repairs, keeping your windshield time and truck rolls to the bare minimum.

 Have a specific question?
 Ask our team of expert engineers and get a specific answer!

 Sign up for the next DPS Factory Training!

 Whether you're new to our equipment or you've used it for years, DPS factory training is the best way to get more from your monitoring.Reserve Your Seat Today